flytbase/flytdocs/source/docs/FlytOS/OnboardAPIs.rst

 FlytAPIs have been extended from ROS to CPP, Python, REST and Websocket.
 This document describes all the available onboard(ROS/CPP/Python)FlytAPIs in details.

+.. caution:: This guide is under active development.

 Navigation APIs
 ---------------